FREE SAMPLES FOR MUSIC PRODUCTION

 When making your tracks, samples can be a very fun and useful resource to feed your creativity, help to express your ideas and add originality to your music.
 Samples are small elements of recorded sounds which are re-used in new music tracks.
 Any recorded material can be sampled and processed, ready to include in your new creations.
 Samples can include elements of a song, dialogues from films, youtube clips - anything that has been recorded and catches your creative ear.
 Most producers would usually process the sample to create a new feel and make it fit their concept and idea, which includes techniques such as layering, equalising, repitching, and looping, to name just a few possible manipulations.
 After all, most of the time, used samples become unrecognisable as they are completely recontextualised.
 The use of samples provides the producer with endless possibilities for their idea expression.

 Finding sounds to sample isn't difficult when you know where to look.
-There are many websites on the net which store libraries of different recorded samples.
+There are many websites on the net that store libraries of different recorded samples.
 However, if you have a particular idea and know the type of sound you are after it can feel like trying to find a needle in a haystack.

 To start your sample digging, we have compiled a list of go-to website for royalty-free and easily accessible libraries.